CLIUtils/CLI11/README.md

     * Ini configuration support is basic (long options only, no vector support), is more needed?
 * Evaluate compatibility with [ROOT](https://root.cern.ch)'s TApplication object.
     * Add tests: Add way for subclasses to return remaining options rather than throwing error
-* Chained subcommands are not supported, once a subcommand is given the rest of the options go to that subcommand, rather than allowing multiple subcommands.
+* Chained subcommands are not tested, once a subcommand is given the rest of the options go to that subcommand, rather than allowing multiple subcommands.
 This is currently intentional behavior, but multiple base level subcommands, like [`Click`](http://click.pocoo.org) supports, might be considered in the future.
-* Support case insensitive set and/or subcommands?
+* Test and refine support for case insensitive set and/or subcommands?
+* Throw error if `ignore_case` causes non-unique matches

 See the [changelog](./CHANGELOG.md) or [GitHub releases](https://github.com/henryiii/CLI11/releases) for details.